Roger Knox: Musical style

-Describing his music, Knox says: "My music is basically country with an influence of aboriginal spirituality...
+Describing his music, Knox said in 2013: "My music is basically country with an influence of Aboriginal spirituality...
 I use all these (Aboriginal instruments such as didgeridoos) but I still play country music.
 I may not sing about trains and sheep and cattle, but I still play country music".
 It has been described as "frequently upbeat and the lyrics often sharply political in tone.
 The lyrics are sprinkled with references to kangaroos and pelicans and detail the struggles of Australia's Indigenous Aboriginal population".

 Honours and awards

 In 1993, Knox was named NAIDOC Artist of The Year.

 In 2004, he was inducted into the Australian Country Music Foundation's Country Music Hands of Fame.

 In 2006, Knox was given the Jimmy Little Award for Lifetime Achievement in Aboriginal and Torres Strait Music at the 2006 Deadlys.

 Activism

 Knox is well known in Australia and is loved for his regular tours of the New South Wales and Queensland prison systems, where many Aboriginal men and women are incarcerated.
 Knox has also performed at many Canadian prisons for Native American prisoners.

 Knox participated in the Voices United for Harmony project, jointly managed by the Queensland Aboriginal and Islander Health Council and Griffith University.